 Capital One's Center for Machine Learning sponsored this year's event, awarding prizes of $50 Amazon gift cards to each member of the top teams and also an Apple TV for each member of the first place team.
 Employees also participated as judges.

-Dietrich Day will begin with Discover Dietrich at 11 a.m. in Baker Hall’s Coffee Lounge.
+Dietrich Day will begin with Discover Dietrich from 11:30 a.m. – 12:30 p.m. in Baker Hall’s Coffee Lounge.
 Anyone from the CMU community is invited to stop by and learn about the college's exciting programs.
 Celebrate Dietrich will be held at 2:30 p.m. on the CFA Lawn.
 The event is open to all Dietrich College faculty, staff and students and will feature food and games.

 The benefits of getting paid to initiate research projects and develop professional examples of their work — while working with faculty mentors — are just a few of the big motivators, according to this year’s Senior Honor Fellows.
 The application deadline is March 24.